sedelmeyer/personal-website/_posts/2017-12-10-upgrade-your-aging-unibody-macbook-pro-with-a-new-ssd.md

 # Background

 Over this past year, I've upgraded storage drives in two Unibody MacBook Pro laptops.
 The first was my early-2011 13-inch MacBook Pro (Model 8,1) and the second was my wife's mid-2009 13-inch MacBook Pro (Model 5,5).
 If you have an aging [second-generation "Unibody" MacBook Pro](https://en.wikipedia.org/wiki/MacBook_Pro#Second_generation_(Unibody)), chances are it has served you well.
 Chances are you have also run into the performance limitations of its slow internal HDD.
 Replacing the HDD with an SSD will likely be [the biggest performance boost you can give this machine](https://www.pcworld.com/article/2048120/benchmarks-dont-lie-ssd-upgrades-deliver-huge-performance-gains.html).
-As for my machines, both frustratingly slow when booting or performing any read/write intensive task.
+As for my machines, both were frustratingly slow when booting or performing any read/write intensive task.
 On top of that, I was ready to update both systems with a clean install of OS X 10.11.6 El Capitan.
-Considering that both of their HDDs had been spinning for six and eight years respectively, I figured it may be [time to swap out their aging disk drives](https://www.extremetech.com/computing/170748-how-long-do-hard-drives-actually-live-for).
+Considering that their HDDs had been spinning for six and eight years respectively, [I figured it may be time to swap them out lest they fail me sometime soon](https://www.extremetech.com/computing/170748-how-long-do-hard-drives-actually-live-for).
 I was sold on the idea when I realized the performance boost I'd likely receive by swapping them with SSDs.

 I chose to upgrade the aging HDD in each laptop with a new [525GB Crucial MX300 SSD](http://www.crucial.com/usa/en/storage-ssd-mx300).
 I purchased each of these SSDs for approximately $130.
 Now, after swapping out drives, both of these MacBook Pros boot in seconds and perform light-years better than they did even when purchased new close to a decade ago.
 This solution was far less expensive than spending $1000+ on a new high-end laptop.
 Even better, this solution still provided me all of the [dopamine fueled goodness I'd feel if I had purchased a new computer](https://www.wsj.com/articles/SB113382650575214543).
 Only the aging batteries (which I plan to replace soon) and the unibody exteriors of these two MacBooks give away their age.